symphonycms/symphonycms/.github/CONTRIBUTING.md

 # Contributing to Symphony

-This is a TL;DR version of the [complete contribution guide](https://github.com/symphonycms/symphony-2/wiki/Contributing-to-Symphony).
+This is a TL;DR version of the [complete contribution guide](../.docs/dev/CONTRIBUTING.md).

-The two most important things are [comments](https://github.com/symphonycms/symphony-2/wiki/Contributing-to-Symphony#commenting) and [https://github.com/symphonycms/symphony-2/wiki/Contributing-to-Symphony#code-style](code style).
+The two most important things are [comments](../.docs/dev/CONTRIBUTING.md#commenting) and [code style](../.docs/dev/CONTRIBUTING.md#code-style).

 Please insure that any new method is properly documented and that the code style is respected.

+Also, fix any problems found in the CI runs.

 Thanks!